-All students are expected to exhibit a professional demeanor and behave in an appropriate manner while in class, in field experiences, and when interacting with SPH faculty, staff, and other students, and as individuals and groups within the respective communities.
+All students are expected to exhibit a professional demeanor and behave in an appropriate manner while in class, in Applied Practice Experiences, and when interacting with SPH faculty, staff, and other students, and as individuals and groups within the respective communities.
 Students are expected to show respect for faculty, staff and fellow students during class and all program related interactions.